isithin/quizzler/README.md

 # quizzler
-A simple rmi Quiz-Game to play with friends over the same network.
+A simple rmi Quiz-Game to play with friends over lan.

 ## Getting started
 clone this repo